hannes-marais/innovation-algebra/README.md

 Tips:

-* My suggestion is to keep a list of the frameworks handy.
 * If you don't know what to do next, type `++` to invoke the Guru.
 * You can do a lot with the core functions KF, RD, Q, and Essay.
-*
-Please send me links to your interesting IA conversations!
+* My suggestion is to keep a list of the frameworks handy.
+Try the frameworks and see what they do.

+If you have an interesting case study, please reach out to add it to our list above.

 ## Supported Innovation Frameworks (IA 2.2+)